tokio-rs/website/content/tokio/tutorial/spawning.md

 the scheduler.
 The next time the task is executed, it resumes from the point it last yielded.
 To make this work, all state that is used **after** `.await` must be saved by the task.
 If this state is `Send`, i.e. can be moved across threads, then the task itself can be moved across threads.
-Similarly, if the state is not `Send`, then neither is the task.
+Conversely, if the state is not `Send`, then neither is the task.

 For example, this works: